What A Difference A Week Makes!

 The next morning, I sure was glad I was home, as half an inch of snow was on the ground.
 Even our subdivision told everyone not to drive, since there was ice under the snow.
 Since we don’t know how to drive in that stuff, we stayed inside.

 Gil had gone and gotten his second Covid shot on Sunday and then stopped at the store to stock up on groceries to last us many days.
 At 8:30 AM on Monday, the power went off, as did the cell service.
-It was so frustrating not to be able to call and make new arrangements, since Gil was to be in San Antonio on Wednesday then on to Marble Falls for the weekend.
+It was so frustrating not to be able to call and make new arrangements since Gil was to be in San Antonio on Wednesday then on to Marble Falls for the weekend.

 Brian to the rescue!
 He had power, so I was able to text him hotel reservations to cancel them.
-He got them cancelled before the deadline to do so.
-It turned out everything for that week was cancelled due to snow and wind and temperatures, and we waited for the power to come back on.
+He canceled them before the deadline to do so.
+It turned out everything for that week was canceled due to snow and wind and temperatures, and we waited for the power to come back on.
 Power was off Monday and Tuesday, then came on for a few hours on Wednesday until 7:30 PM.
 Then it was off again until Thursday at 12:30 AM and stayed on all day Thursday.

 How exciting to see the temperature at 43 degrees!
 The snow didn’t completely melt until Friday.
 I ventured out to the grocery store and it had very little food left – kind of like after Covid hit, with limited bottles of water and supplies.

 As it turned out, we were some of the fortunate ones.
 We had a gas stove and gas water heater so we could warm up with a hot shower.
-Sitting in the kitchen with stove on, we could make it until we got power and turn the heat on.
+Sitting in the kitchen with the stove on, we could make it until we got power and turn the heat on.

-Between the hurricanes and winter storms, it looks like a Generac is in our future, if we can get one!
+Between the hurricanes and winter storms, it looks like a Generac is in our future if we can get one!